The following is a guest blog by By Janet L. DeCesare, author of the book Ticked Off!:

 My wish for all of you is to enjoy the outdoors, because it is a beautiful world we live in.
 But be cautious with it!
 I am so grateful to have had the opportunity to share with you my journey.
 So no matter what detours may enter your life, how you choose to look at them can either strengthen you or deplete your energy and recovery efforts.
 I choose to think positively and I have grown into a much stronger woman because of it!

-Janet Lee DeCesare contracted Lyme disease in 1995, and has been determined ever since to research the disease and worked to find a cure.
+Janet Lee DeCesare is determined to research Lyme disease and work to find a cure.
 Janet also loves to write, read, crochet, do crafts with her granddaughter, spend time with her family, and sail with her husband.
 Her goal is to reach out to others who may have Lyme disease and are unaware of it, and to offer hope and inspiration.